JAWorsfold/CV/README.md

 - Working closely with the department’s Assistant Director to ensure appropriate metrics and performance criteria are in place for all on-campus events, leading the evaluation of these whilst developing and championing methods of evaluation and feedback.
 - Analysing internal, regional, and national `data and intelligence` to inform recommendations on the programme of on-campus recruitment events.
 - Providing expertise in event management and disseminating market intelligence and market trends to academic departments and professional services, remaining aware of competitor activity through targeted observations, professional networks and reports.

-___
-### Recruitment and Events Officer | Royal Holloway, University of London
-#### 02/2014 - 04/2015
-- See above for similar responsibilities.

-___
-### Graduate Intern Widening Participation Assistant | Royal Holloway, University of London
-#### 09/2013 - 02/2014
-- Responsible for regular updates to the schools and colleges webpages including timely content creation and authorisation for the events and news ‘modules’.
-- Responsible for the planning and delivery of three projects – School Visits, Student Shadowing, and Tutoring & Mentoring - requiring detailed project briefs and clear objectives in line with best practice.
-- Developing, maintaining, and managing effective relationships with schools, colleges and other stakeholders through visits, presentations, and multi-channel communication.
 - Supporting and contributing to WP and admissions activity in line with the strategic objectives of the university, the requirements of fair access and fair admissions, and the Office for Fair Access (OFFA).

 ***
 ## Education